Clonidine extended-release (generic; US brand name Kapvay® has been discontinued) is a centrally-acting alpha2-adrenergic agonist.

 Dosage guidance

-Starting: 0.1 mg/day at bedtime and then adjusted weekly as below until desired response
+Starting: 0.1 mg/day at bedtime and then adjusted weekly as below until the desired response

 Morning: 0.1 mg/day, Bedtime: 0.1 mg/day (Total: 0.2 mg/day)